-attractiveness is 0.86, and for helpfulness it is $0.82.^7$ These reliability measures compare well with previous research on attractiveness and suggest a strong consensus among raters.
+7We use the Cronbach coefficient alpha for standardized variables (Cortina, 1993; SAS Institute Inc., 1988).
+This measures the correlation between all raters and adjusts for rater specific mean and variance.
+While this rating raises automatically as the number of raters increases (we thank Daniel Hamermesh for pointing this out), we report it in order to compare with other studies using attractiveness ratings.
+Using an alternative measure of reliability, an intra-class compare well with previous research on attractiveness and suggest a strong consensus among raters.
 Our reliability measures also compare well with previous research on attractiveness, where the range of reliability measures is between 0.85 and 0.95 (Langlois et al., 2000).8

 There is some variability in the spread and average rating any given rater gave.
 Some raters use the entire range from 1 to 9, but others truncate the range between 3 and 8.
-Therefore, each rater's ratings of all photos are standardized by the rater's mean and standard deviation to mean zero and standard deviation of one.
+Therefore, each rater's ratings of all photos are standardized by the rater's mean and standard deviation, resulting in mean zero and standard deviation of one.
 Then, for each subject, we average the standardized ratings across all raters to give a value of physical attractiveness and helpfulness for each subject.
 These averaged standardized ratings are used throughout the paper.